France defender Koscielny ruled out of World Cup

-France defender Laurent Koscielny has been ruled out of the World Cup, the French Football Federation (FFF) has confirmed.

-Koscielny went down injured in the opening stages of Arsenal's Europa League semi-final defeat to Atletico Madrid on Thursday, with Arsene Wenger suggesting he had ruptured his Achilles.
+Koscielny went down injured in the opening stages of Arsenal's UEFA Europa League semi-final defeat to Atletico Madrid on Friday (AEST), with Arsene Wenger suggesting he had ruptured his Achilles.

 While the FFF did not confirm the specifics of the centre-back's problem, it was announced he will be unable to travel to Russia to represent his country.